City Guide / Charleston

 The history of Charleston, SC

 Before jumping into what you can expect from moving to the current version of this South Carolina city, it’s worth looking back on the town’s history.
 And it is quite the history!
 First established in 1670, Charleston has been an integral cog in the story of the United States.
-Some historical facts about the Charleston area include:
+Some historical facts about the Charleston County area include:

 • Naming: Coming up with a good name can be tough.
 It took Charleston 113 years to settle on its name.
 While always intended to be named after Charles II, the city was called Charles Towne, Charles City, and Port before Charleston was settled on in 1783.